-When complex spinal reconstruction is necessary to correct a deformity, having more than one spine surgeon behind the wheel may benefit both the patient and the surgeons performing the procedure.
+When complex spinal reconstruction is necessary to correct a deformity, having more than one spine surgeon, Los Angeles patients can turn to, behind the wheel may benefit both the patient and the surgeons performing the procedure.
 It’s a new approach to performing more substantial spine procedures that has already shown promise at some medical facilities.

 The procedures that took place at Virginia Mason Hospital & Medical Center in Seattle involved what’s termed a three-pronged approach to spine surgery.
 The first step in the new approach is a preoperative screening conference to identify risks.
 The setup of the operating room itself is altered to include closer monitoring of bleeding during the operation.
 The last part of the equation is the selection of an additional surgeon.

 A study on the effectiveness of the new approach to spine surgery compared patients who had surgery the new way and those who had the standard approach.
 Patients involved with the updated approach were three-times less likely to experience significant complications.
 There was also a noticeable reduction in:

 The two surgeons involved with the three-pronged approach to surgery are considered equal partners in the procedure.
 The selected surgeons are likely to offer complementary specialties.
 For instance, one may be a board-certified orthopedic surgeon and the other may be a neurosurgeon.